The time has come. Thailand will vote next month in the first election since the junta seized the power five years ago.

 - Eligible voters must bring their national ID.
 Expired IDs will also be accepted.
 If voters don’t have an ID card, they can provide other official government-issued documents that shows their 13-digit Thai citizen number (e.g. driver’s license, public servant card or passport).

-- Alcohol sales will be banned nationwide from 6pm on March 23 until 6pm on Election Day.
+- Alcohol sales will be banned nationwide from 6pm on March 16 until 6pm March 17 (early voting date), then again from 6pm on March 23 until 6pm on Election Day.
 Drinking alcohol will not be forbidden.

 - Taking photos of marked ballots will be forbidden.